Skip to content

 International politics & multilateral bodies

-United Nations: Rödding advises UN bodies on the role of the Digital Product Passport as infrastructure for EU Green Deal targets, global supply chains and circular economy.
+United Nations: Rödding advises UN bodies on the role of the Digital Product Passport as infrastructure for EU Green Deal, global supply chains and the circular economy.

 Design ohne Titel (1)